danielpodrazka/editor-mcp/README.md

 - This tool allows replacing the previously selected lines with new content
 - The number of new lines can differ from the original selection
 - For Python files (.py extension), syntax checking is performed before writing
-- For JavaScript/React files (.js, .jsx extensions), syntax checking is also performed
+- For JavaScript/React files (.js, .jsx extensions), syntax checking is optional and can be disabled via the `ENABLE_JS_SYNTAX_CHECK` environment variable

 #### 6. `decide`
 Apply or cancel pending changes from the overwrite operation.